faizanfirdousi/chatapp-go-old/README.md

 I have since restarted the project from scratch with a new direction, building a CLI-based version where I’m adding more features and writing cleaner, self-understood code.

-👉 The newer version is available here: (link)
+👉 The newer version is available here: (https://github.com/faizanfirdousi/go-cli-chat)

 ---